Production of spectator neutrons, protons and light fragments on fixed targets at NICA: Hybrid UrQMD-AMC model

 \section{Hybrid UrQMD-AMC model}

 In this study, version 3.4 of the UrQMD model~\cite{Bleicher1999,Bass1998} was connected with the MST-clustering and statistical decay models that were previously employed in the AAMCC-MST model~\cite{Svetlichnyi2020,Nepeivoda2022,Kozyrev2022}.
 In this hybrid approach, the primary evolution of a nucleus-nucleus collision is modeled using the UrQMD model for the first few hundred fm/$c$.
 The duration of the evolution time in UrQMD is considered as a parameter of the UrQMD-AMC approach.
-It is set to 100~fm/$c$ because within the range of initial collision energies at NICA most of nucleon-nucleon collisions occur earlier than 90 fm/$c$.
-As proved by UrQMD modeling, by 100~fm/$c$ the number of nucleon-nucleon collisions mostly ceases to increase, so the number of spectator nucleons remains approximately constant over time.
-Next, the information about particles and their collision history is written to a file, which is then read by the AMC part.
-The MST-clustering algorithm is then used to identify nucleons associated with spectator prefragments~\cite{Nepeivoda2022}.
+In this work it is set to 100~fm/$c$ because within the range of initial collision energies at NICA most of nucleon-nucleon collisions occur earlier than 90 fm/$c$.
+As proved by UrQMD modeling, the average number of nucleon-nucleon collisions mostly ceases to increase at 100~fm/$c$, and later the number of spectator nucleons remains approximately constant over time.

+Upon completion of the UrQMD modeling, information about all particles and their collision history is written to a file.
+The AMC part reads out the file to identify that nucleons which escaped both elastic and inelastic collisions and therefore considered as spectators.
+The MST-clustering algorithm is then used to identify spectator nucleons associated with spectator prefragments~\cite{Nepeivoda2022}.
 The MST-clustering is modeled in the coordinate space, and the respective clustering parameter is set to $d = 1.8$~fm~\cite{Nepeivoda2022}.
-As a result of the clustering, the excited prefragments form, and their excitation energies are calculated using one of three options: (1) the Ericson formula based on the particle-hole model~\cite{Ericson1960}; (2) the parabolic ALADIN approximation~\cite{Botvina1995}, which is tuned to describe fragmentation data for light and heavy nuclear systems; and (3) a combination of the Ericson formula for the peripheral nucleus-nucleus collisions and the ALADIN approximation otherwise.
-Finally, the decay of the excited prefragments is simulated using the Evaporation, Statistical Multifragmentation models from the Geant4 toolkit~\cite{Allison2016}, version 10.4 and Fermi Break-up model from the Geant4 toolkit, version 9.6.